coltbradley/strava-to-notion/README.md

 ### What It Does

-- Queries all activities from your Notion Workouts database
+- Queries the 3 most recent activities from your Notion Workouts database
 - Identifies outdoor activities missing weather data
 - Fetches location from Strava API (using Activity ID)
 - Retrieves historical weather data for the activity date/time and location